Devil (2010 film): Plot

 Ben and the mechanic get in a fight, each suspecting the other as the killer.
 Sarah tells Ben to kill the mechanic before he kills them and Ben attacks the mechanic, but Bowden comes back to the control room and defuses the situation by having the passengers put their hands on the wall.
 Lustig goes into the basement to shut off the power where the firefighters are drilling into the wall.
 He notices a shorted wire in a puddle on the floor and attempts to move it, electrocuting himself.

-After learning Sarah's husband owns the building's security company, they suspect the husband hired Ben to kill Sarah and that he killed the others to cover it.
+After learning Sarah's husband owns the building's security company, they suspect the husband hired Ben to kill Sarah and that he killed the others to cover it up.
 However, the subsequent power outage ends with Ben's neck broken.
 The mechanic and Sarah suspect each other, arming themselves with mirror shards; the lights go out again, and Sarah's throat is slit.

 The unknown woman from before is brought into the control room.
 She tells them that the Marine is her fiancé, and tells the detectives that his name is Anthony "Tony" Janekowski.
 The detectives realize he signed in after all, and that "Jane Kowski"—the elderly woman's presumed identity—was not real, as the Devil manifests in the form of the elderly woman.
 When Tony says he deserves to be punished, the Devil screams at him and causes the elevator to fall several floors and suddenly stop, causing the repairman's radio to fall into the elevator cab.
 Tony grabs the radio and confesses to the hit-and-run that killed Bowden's family; unable to claim Tony's soul due to the admission, the Devil vanishes and Bowden is able to get into the elevator and takes Tony into custody.

 While en route, Bowden reveals to Tony that it was his family that he killed in that accident.
 Much to his own surprise, he forgives Tony.
 Ramirez concludes the film by saying that his mother would comfort him and his siblings after her scary story, telling them not to worry, because if the Devil is real, then God is real too.